Eschatologue/CM_wiki/docs/equipment/weapon/index.md

 #### :weapon-prop-scatter:{ .lg } Scatter

-If you make an attack against a target that is within half this weapon's normal range, you deal the damage value listed in parenthesis instead of the weapon's normal damage dice.
+If you make an attack against a target that is within half this weapon's normal range (round up), you deal the damage value listed in parenthesis instead of the weapon's normal damage dice.

 ---